techiediaries/techiediaries/_posts/2020/angular-10/2019-09-15-angular-router-animations.md

 ```

-## Adding Routes
+## Adding Angular 10 Routes

-Next, you need to add routes to the created components in your routing module `app-routing.module.ts`:
+Next, you need to add routes to the created Angular 10 components in your routing module `app-routing.module.ts`:

 ```ts